macmade/GitHubUpdates/README.md

 **GitHubUpdates** will check your GitHub tags to see if an update is available.

 Your tags should correspond to the application's version number, as in `CFBundleShortVersionString`.
-There's currently no support for `CFBundleVersion`.
+There's no built-in support for `CFBundleVersion`, but that behaviour can be customized with `GitHubUpdaterDelegate` if needed.

 Tags can be created on GitHub the following way: